someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ### Creating a Demo App

-Now that we've set up our project environment and thought about what we would like to build, we can start creating our infrastructure app.
+Now that we've set up the project environment, we can start creating the infrastructure app.

-Let's start with a very short 7-line demo app to verify that our environment is set up correctly.
-Once that's working, we'll add the code for our infrastructure app.
+**Let's start with a simple demo app to verify that the environment is set up correctly.**

 1. Create a file `app.py` inside the `resoto-app` directory: